nima-siboni/RL-course-DSR/Q_learning/README.md

 ```

 ## Exercise 1
-Write a function that updates the Q values.
+Write a function that updates the Q values based on the materials discussed during
+the course.
+There are hints for you in the comments of experience_and_learn.py

 ## Exercise 2
-At the beginning of the training for loop you create a new policy from the newly
+At the beginning of the training for loop a new policy is created from the newly
 updated Q values.
 What do you think would happen if you do not update the policy?
 Let's say instead of updating the policy, you update the policy EVERYTIME to a
 different